 Withdrawn : 31 January 1961

 Between February 1948 and March 1949 London Transport took delivery of 77 Q1 class trolleybuses 1765 – 1841), which included 1812.
 These were purchased to replace the ‘Diddlers’ and some experimental trolleybuses and odd vehicles of various classes.

 All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605 eventually.
 A second batch of 50 Q1s (1842-1891) entered service in 1952 making a total of 127 Q1s in service.

 1812 remained in service until 31 January 1961.
-On 24 February 1961 1812 was towed to London Docks and craned on to MV Pozarica at North Quay, Western Dock, then shipped to Spain where she eventually was transformed to become No. 8 in the Santander – Astillero fleet
+On 24 February 1961 1812 was towed to St. Katherine Docks and shipped to Spain where she eventually was transformed to become No. 8 in the Santander – Astillero fleet.

 In August 2007, 1812 visited Carlton Colville for one month to take part in their annual Trolleybus Weekend Event.
 It returned there in April 2012 to take part in the 50th anniversary of the closure of the London trolleybus system event, which saw 8 of the 9 preserved London trolleybuses in attendance.